On normal Seshadri stratifications: Gorenstein property

 \subsection{Gorenstein property}

 We start from the following

 \begin{proposition} If the fan algebra $\mathbb{K}[\Gamma]$ is Gorenstein, then $R$ is Gorenstein. \end{proposition}

 \begin{proof} By \cite[Theorem 11.1]{CFL}, $\mathbb{K}[\Gamma]$ is isomorphic to $\mathrm{gr}_{\mathcal{V}}R$ as an algebra.
-The latter is the special fibre in a flat family \cite[Theorem 12.1]{CFL}, the proposition follows from the fact that being Gorenstein is an open property. \end{proof}
+The latter is the special fibre in a flat family {where the generic fiber is $R$} \cite[Theorem 12.1]{CFL}, the proposition follows from the fact that being Gorenstein is an open property. \end{proof}

 \begin{rem} For LS-algebras, under certain assumptions, the above proposition is proved in \cite{Ch0,Ch2}. \end{rem}

 When the poset $A$ is linearly ordered, the Gorenstein property of $R$ can be determined effectively.